 Not all of New York City’s schools are requiring students to take and pass the Regents Exams.
 It all depends on the school, and quite a few private schools are not requiring the NYS Regents Exams at all.

 A pretty good rule of thumb learns that the more prestigious or specialized a school is, the smaller the chance is that they will use the exams.
-At practically all New York public schools are students required to take the Regents Exams for several subjects, and generally at the end of that year that students took that specific high school course.
+At practically, all New York public schools are students required to take the Regents Exams for several subjects, and generally at the end of that year that students took that particular high school course.

 Public schools are requiring students to attain passing scores on no less than five of all available Regents Exams to earn a Regents Diploma and graduate from high school.